The Music Matters Series

 The profound impact of music on the individual nervous system is well documented.

 The Music Matters Series explores the intentional use of music for communities in disruption.

 Downloadable resources available at the bottom of this page.

 Why Soundwork Research Matters

-The current research of soundwork – typified by the $20+ million invested by the US National Institutes of Health and National Endowment for the Arts in 2019 – speaks to the growing awareness in the academic and scientific communities that therapeutic music is taken seriously.
-Read more HERE
+The current research of soundwork–typified by the $20+ million invested by the US National Institutes of Health and the National Endowment for the Arts in 2019–speaks to a growing awareness in the academic and scientific communities that therapeutic music/sound are valuable assets for health and wellness.

 Read more HERE

 As a life-long musician, my attention now evolves to the cultural considerations of music.
 Since 1986, I’ve participated in the therapeutic music and sound community.
 In 2023, I’m wondering about social needs, and how music might re-shape itself to serve a different function.